Baseball Books, CD's, Videos, Software, Toys

 PREVIOUS YEARS:

-Batters: The Guru relies on OPS, which is on base average plus slugging average to find talented hitters.
+Batters: Years back, the Guru relied on OPS, which is on base average plus slugging average to find talented hitters.
 The batting data for 1997 and 1998 was sorted using a secret formula (QOP), based on OPS and his likelihood to get at bats.
 The 1999 data has a new formula (WOPS), replacing QOP, which additionally weights by stolen bases.
+Looking at 2010, new stats emerge and make for awesome forecasts.

-Pitchers: The Guru relies heavily on two statistics, described below.
+Pitchers: Years, back the Guru relied heavily on two statistics, described below.
 And, the 1997 and 1998 data sets are sorted using a secret formula (QSO), which brings some sleepers near the top, but that's not to say that they make the safest early round picks.
 1999 data doesn't include Quality Starts data, but the Guru ranked the pitchers in order for the draft and provided separate ranks for starters and relievers.

 1) QS% - % of games started resulting in a quality start.
 Pitchers scoring high in this category are the most reliable fantasy point scorers.
 This stat also leads you to next years sleepers!!
 Pitchers with high QS% and low IP last year, often become stars the next year.